Payment Card Industry (PCI) Data Security Standard (DSS)

 - Verify that the file

-above is encrypted with thekey-encrypting key
+key_filenameabove is encrypted with thekey-encrypting key.

 3.5.3c